A-Social-Ninjas-Network/brighterplanet.github.com/consumer.md

 {:cta: .cta}

+## Libraries ##

+Brighter Planet is developing libraries for several popular programming languages to streamline the integration of our web services into youur application.

+### Ruby ###

+An early version of the official Ruby library for the emission estimates services is available in the [carbon](http://github.com/brighterplanet/carbon) gem:

+{% highlight console %}
+$ gem install carbon
+{% endhighlight %}

+*Libraries for other languages coming soon.*

 ## Sample applications ##

 Brighter Planet has prepared and open-sourced several sample applications to demonstrate the integration of the carbon middleware web services.